OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/03-servo-h-bridge.md

 ## Controlling a DC Motor with an H-Bridge {#controlling-a-dc-motor-with-an-h-bridge}

 <!-- // this tutorial will show us how to control a dc motor using an h-bridge. we'll also continue using the class from the first example to create classes to help us accomplish our goals -->
 For this tutorial, we'll be controlling a motor using the PWM expansion.
 To do this, the PWM expansion will send appropriate signals to an 'H-bridge' by changing duty cycles, and the H-bridge will transmit the signal to the motor.
+Using three switches, we can send signals to change the speed and direction of the motor

 >If you need a refresher on how PWM (or Pulse-Width Modulation) works, you can find an explaination in the [Using PWM Expansion](#using-pwm-expansion) article.